code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 User-defined functions may be used when the graphical user interface is not sufficient to set up the calculation.
 We provide some examples of user file for atmospheric application:
- - cs_user_source_terms.c: to add a source term in the prognostic equations for forest canopy modelling, wind turbine wake modelling... [examples](@ref user_source_terms)
+ - cs_user_source_terms.cpp: to add a source term in the prognostic equations for forest canopy modelling, wind turbine wake modelling... [examples](@ref user_source_terms)
  - cs_user_parameters.cpp: to activate the Cressman interpolation.
    For example, it is used to impose inhomogeneous boundary conditions.
    [examples](@ref cs_user_parameters)
  - cs_user_extra_operations.c to generate vertical profiles for post processing.
    [examples](@ref cs_user_extra_operations_examples_mean_profiles)
- - cs_user_boundary_conditions.f90: showq how to set up the boundary conditions and to set a heterogeneous roughness length... [examples](@ref atmospheric_examples)
+ - cs_user_boundary_conditions.cpp: showq how to set up the boundary conditions and to set a heterogeneous roughness length... [examples](@ref atmospheric_examples)

 Physical models